immersive-web/webxr-input-profiles/packages/assets/README.md

 ```

 ### Components
 The `components` property may only contain keys for components defined in the associated registry profile.
 When present, a component id key must point to an object which contains `rootNodeName`, `touchPointNodeName`, and/or `visualResponses`.
 The `rootNodeName` of a component describes the top node of a component within the 3D asset hierarchy.
-As Maya files cannot name nodes with "-" characters, the default value for this node name is `<component id>` with all "-" in the id changed to "_".
+As Maya files cannot name nodes with "-" characters, the default value for this node name is `<component id>` with all "-" in the id changed to "\_".
 The `touchPointNodeName` is the name of the node in the asset which will be updated to match the user's finger location on a touchpad.
-This node is named `<rootNodeName>-axes-touched-value` by default and is where developers may attach geometry to indicate a touch point.
+This node is named `<rootNodeName>_axes_touched_value` by default and is where developers may attach geometry to indicate a touch point.
 The `visualResponses` property contains the collection of [visual changes](#visual-responses) the component can apply in response to state changes in the backing `XRInputSource`.

 For example
 ```json